python/cpython/Doc/tutorial/modules.rst

 .. index:: triple: module; search; path

-When a module named :mod:`spam` is imported, the interpreter searches for a file named :file:`spam.py` in the directory containing the input script and then in the list of directories specified by the environment variable :envvar:`PYTHONPATH`.
-This has the same syntax as the shell variable :envvar:`PATH`, that is, a list of directory names.
-When :envvar:`PYTHONPATH` is not set, or when the file is not found there, the search continues in an installation-dependent default path; on Unix, this is usually :file:`.:/usr/local/lib/python`.
+When a module named :mod:`spam` is imported, the interpreter first searches for a built-in module with that name.
+If not found, it then searches for a file named :file:`spam.py` in a list of directories given by the variable :data:`sys.path`.  :data:`sys.path` is initialized from these locations:

-Actually, modules are searched in the list of directories given by the variable ``sys.path`` which is initialized from the directory containing the input script (or the current directory), :envvar:`PYTHONPATH` and the installation- dependent default.
-This allows Python programs that know what they're doing to modify or replace the module search path.
-Note that because the directory containing the script being run is on the search path, it is important that the script not have the same name as a standard module, or Python will attempt to load the script as a module when that module is imported.
-This will generally be an error.
+* the directory containing the input script (or the current directory).
+* :envvar:`PYTHONPATH` (a list of directory names, with the same syntax as the shell variable :envvar:`PATH`).
+* the installation-dependent default.

+After initialization, Python programs can modify :data:`sys.path`.
+The directory containing the script being run is placed at the beginning of the search path, ahead of the standard library path.
+This means that scripts in that directory will be loaded instead of modules of the same name in the library directory.
+This is an error unless the replacement is intended.
 See section :ref:`tut-standardmodules` for more information.

 "Compiled" Python files